inertia186/sherwood/README.md

 You can create an account and log in.
 Then you can create a project and posts for that project.

-The public view for posts can be seen by browing to:
+The public view for posts can be seen by browsing to:

 [http://localhost:3000/](http://localhost:3000/)

-This view does not require an account.
+This public view does not require an account.

 ## Get in touch!